 The Jaguars exercised Lewis' $3.5 million team option for 2018 on Tuesday, Ryan O'Halloran of The Florida Times-Union reports.

 Lee led the Jaguars with 56 catches and ranked second in receiving yards (702) while appearing in 14 regular-season contests during the 2017 season.

 |KANSAS CITY CHIEFS|

-Peters (foot) returned for the Chiefs' mandatory minicamp in early June, Terez A. Paylor of The Kansas City Star reports.
+Amerson (foot) agreed to a one-year contract with the Chiefs on Friday, Terez A. Paylor of The Kansas City Star reports.

 |LOS ANGELES RAMS|

 Barron recently underwent shoulder surgery, Ian Rapoport of the NFL Network reports.

 Webster had shoulder surgery recently, Ian Rapoport of NFL Network reports.

 Mulumba plans to retire from football, Darrin Bauming of TSN1290Radio reports.